 Our results for the velocity distribution of halo stars are in excellent agreement with Smith et al. (2009).
-They used proper motion measurements that are based only on SDSS data, and thus have significantly different, and most likely much smaller, systematic errors than the SDSS-POSS proper motion measurements analyzed here.
-The larger size of the Munn et al. (2004) catalog allows us to rule out the possibility that the Smith et al. result was biased by local substructure.
-The close agreement of our results for the orientation and size of the halo velocity ellipsoid (we obtained $\sigma_r^H = 141 \text{ km s}^{-1}$ , $\sigma\theta^H = 75 \text{ km s}^{-1}$ , and $\sigma\phi^H = 85 \text{ km s}^{-1}$ , and their values are $142 \text{ km s}^{-1}$ , $77 \text{ km s}^{-1}$ , and $81 \text{ km s}^{-1}$ , respectively) are encouraging.
-Their estimated errors of $2 \text{ km s}^{-1}$ apparently do not include systematic effects (such as errors in photometric parallax; both studies used the same calibration from 108) - based on our Monte Carlo simulations, we believe that true errors cannot be smaller than $\sim 5 \text{ km s}^{-1}$ .
-Additional evidence for the tilt of the velocity ellipsoid comes from the RAVE survey (Siebert et al. 2008).
-The measurement of the velocity ellipsoid for halo stars represents a strong constraint for the shape of gravitational potential, as discussed by Smith et al. (2009).
+They used proper-motion measurements based only on SDSS data, and thus have significantly different, and most likely much smaller, systematic errors than the SDSS-POSS proper-motion measurements analyzed here.
+The much larger size of the Munn et al. (2004) catalog analyzed here allows us to rule out the possibility that the Smith et al. result was biased by local substructure.
+The close agreement of our results for the orientation and size of the halo velocity ellipsoid (we obtained $\sigma_r^H = 141 \text{ km s}^{-1}$, $\sigma{\theta}^{H} = 75 \text{ km s}^{-1}$, and $\sigma{\phi}^{H} = 85 \text{ km s}^{-1}$, while their values are 142 km s-1, 77 km s-1, and 81 km s-1, respectively) are encouraging (see also Carollo et al. 2009).
+Their estimated errors of 2 km s^{-1} apparently do not include systematic effects (such as errors in photometric parallax; both studies used the same calibration from I08) - based on our Monte Carlo simulations, we believe that the true errors cannot be smaller than $\sim 5 \text{ km s}^{-1}$.
+Additional independent evidence for the tilt of the velocity ellipsoid comes from the RAVE survey (Siebert et al. 2008).
+These measurements of the velocity ellipsoid for halo stars represent a strong constraint for the shape of gravitational potential, as discussed by, e.g., Amendt & Cuddeford (1991), Kent & de Zeeuw (1991) and Smith et al. (2009).

-We note that (Majewski 1992) measured a retrograde halo rotation using stars observed towards the North Galactic pole (in our nomenclature, he obtained a mean rotational velocity $v{\Phi} = 50 \pm 16 \text{ km s}^{-1}$ ).
-A star-by-star comparison of his data and the data analyzed here showed that photometric and proper motion measurements agree within the stated errors.
+We note that Majewski (1992) measured a retrograde halo rotation using stars observed towards the North Galactic Pole (in our nomenclature, he obtained a mean rotational velocity $v{\Phi} = 50 \pm 16$ km s-1).
+A star-by-star comparison of his data and the data analyzed here showed that photometric and proper-motion measurements agree within the stated errors.
 The main reason for different conclusions about halo rotation are different distance scales: his distances are on average 30% larger than our distances, resulting in overestimated tangential velocities.
+The Carollo et al. (2007) claim for a large outer-halo retrograde rotation, further refined by Carollo et al. (2009) (in our nomenclature, a mean rotational velocity $v{\Phi} = 80 \pm 13$ km s-1), remains intact, as their distance scale is similar to ours.

 The kinematic measurements for halo stars presented here should not be extrapolated beyond the sample distance limit of 10 kpc.
-For example, using 241 halo objects, including stars, globular clusters, and satellite galaxies, Battaglia et al. (2005) detected a continuous decline of the radial velocity dispersion beyond a galactocentric radius of $\sim 30$ kpc, from about 120 km s-1 to 50 km s-1 at $\sim 120$ kpc.
-In addition, the distance limit of our sample, together with the increasing insensitivity of photometric metallicity indicator for [Fe/H] < -2.5, prevent us from robustly testing the possible halo dichotomy discussed by Carollo et al. (2007).
+For example, using 241 halo objects, including stars, globular clusters, and satellite galaxies, Battaglia et al. (2005) detected a continuous decline of the radial velocity dispersion beyond a Galactocentric radius of ~ 30 kpc, from about 120 km s-1 to 50 km s-1 at ~ 120 kpc.
+In addition, the distance limit of our sample, together with the decreasing sensitivity of the photometric-metallicity indicator for [Fe/H] < -2.5, prevent us from robustly testing the possible halo dichotomy discussed by Carollo et al. (2007, 2009).